 Lab testing, including wet chemistry, is often accepted as one of the most accurate ways of analysing the chemical composition of raw materials.
 Feed mills often favour lab testing because of its rigorous approach.
 Batch samples of materials are tested in the lab to understand the chemical parameters of feed, such as the level of moisture, protein or starch they contain.
 The results enable them to monitor quality and take nutritional decisions.
 This testing process, however, is costly and lengthy which doesn’t make it an accessible or a viable option for many farmers.

-New portable innovations with NIR
+Innovations with NIR

 Author: Ainhoa Perojo Gutierrez, Trouw Nutrition